kanechew/Political-Contributions-Tracker/TECHNICALNOTES.md

 Inline Comments and docstrings are appended to aid code readability.

 ## Design Considerations
+There are several design considerations made during the formulation of the data problem and the eventual code implementation.

 ### Packages
 Absolute imports were used where applicable.